 Of note, was Sir Hugh Calveley (d.
 1393), a distinguished soldier, "the son of David de Calvelegh, and his first wife Joan, of Lea in Cheshire, and was the brother, it is thought, of Sir Robert Knolles.
 Calveley was one of the soldiers of fortune engaged in the war of succession between the partisans of the widow of Jean de Montfort and the wife of Charles de Blois, which lasted with varying fortune from 1341 to 1364.
 He was buried in the chancel of his college, and his effigy in complete armour may still be seen on one of the finest altar-tombs in his native county.
 It is engraved in Lysons and in Ormerod.
 A tablet is suspended against the north wall, opposite to the monument of Calveley, recording a bequest by Dame Mary Calveley of 100l., the interest to be given to poor people frequenting the church on the condition of their cleaning the monument and chancel."

-Important Dates for the Calveray family
+Early History of the Calveray family

 This web page shows only a small excerpt of our Calveray research.
 Another 203 words (14 lines of text) covering the years 1605, 1608, 1136, 1700, 1658, 1394, 1670, 1749, 1605, 1608 and 1607 are included under the topic Early Calveray History in all our PDF Extended History products and printed products wherever possible.